phax/as2-lib/README.md

 AS2 is a transport protocol specified in [RFC 4130](http://www.ietf.org/rfc/rfc4130.txt).
 AS2 version 1.1 adding compression is specified in [RFC 5402](http://www.ietf.org/rfc/rfc5402.txt).
 The MDN is specified in [RFC 3798](http://www.ietf.org/rfc/rfc3798.txt).
-Algorithm names are defined in [RFC 5751](https://www.ietf.org/rfc/rfc5751.txt) (S/MIME 3.2) which superseedes [RFC 3851](https://www.ietf.org/rfc/rfc3851.txt) (S/MIME 3.1);
+Algorithm names are defined in [RFC 5751](https://www.ietf.org/rfc/rfc5751.txt) (S/MIME 3.2) which supersedes [RFC 3851](https://www.ietf.org/rfc/rfc3851.txt) (S/MIME 3.1);

 This library is a fork of [OpenAS2](http://sourceforge.net/projects/openas2/) which did not release updates since 2010 (as per August 2015 they are on GitHub at https://github.com/OpenAS2/OpenAs2App).
-I than split the project into a common library part (this project) and a [server part](https://github.com/phax/as2-server) which contains a stand alone server.
-This project also contains a simple AS2 client which can be used to send messages to other AS2 servers.
+I than split the project into a common library part (the "as2-lib" submodule) and a server part (the "as2-server" submodule) which contains a stand alone (socket) server.
+The library project also contains a simple AS2 client which can be used to send messages to other AS2 servers (as part of "as2-lib").

 This project is used in my following other projects:
-  * **[as2-server](https://github.com/phax/as2-server)** - a stand alone AS2 server operating on a socket layer.
   * **[as2-peppol-client](https://github.com/phax/as2-peppol-client)** - a stand alone AS2 client that is capable of sending [PEPPOL](http://www.peppol.eu) compliant e-Procurement documents.
   * **[as2-peppol-servlet](https://github.com/phax/as2-peppol-servlet)** - integration into the Servlet specifications and for use with the [PEPPOL](http://www.peppol.eu) transport infrastructure including SBDH (Standard Business Document Header) handling.
   * **[as2-peppol-server](https://github.com/phax/as2-peppol-server)** - a stand alone Servlet based server to receive [PEPPOL](http://www.peppol.eu) AS2 messages.

+## Licensing

 The subproject `as2-lib` is licensed under the FreeBSD License.
 The subproject `as2-partnership-mongodb` is licensed under the Apache 2 license.
 The subproject `as2-servlet` is licensed under the Apache 2 license.
 The subproject `as2-demo-webapp` is licensed under the Apache 2 license.
+The subproject `as2-server` is licensed under the FreeBSD license.

 # News and noteworthy